mialkin/docs/design/solid/dip/dip.md

 * B. Abstractions should not depend on details.
 Details should depend on abstractions.

+Simplier definition:

+> Depend on abstractions, not on concretions.

 ## C# example without dependency inversion

 ```csharp